WHAT DOES IT TAKE TO HOST A SHEEPDOG SEMINAR IN YOUR CITY...?

 - Some churches have "coffee shops" and sell such products during the breaks.
 That it totally up to you and your church.

-- We do ask (not demand, but ask) that the churches of the area reach out to the local police departments and help them attend the seminar.
-This is is how churches can help police.
-By helping them get training that can keep them alive.
-So, please consider purchasing some tickets go the seminar to help the police.
+- We do ask that the churches of the area reach out to the local police departments and help them attend the seminar.
+This is is how churches can help police: By helping them get training that can keep them alive.
+Please consider purchasing some tickets that will go toward helping the local police attend the seminar.

 - Colonel Grossman's presentation requires certain items, all of which are discussed on this page (below the contact form).